-HISET®
+HiSET®

-The High School Equivalency Test (HiSET®) is published by Educational Testing Service®.
+The High School Equivalency Test (HiSET®) is published by PSI®.
 The HiSET® exam has five subtests: Mathematics, Social Studies, Science, Language Arts-Reading, and Language Arts-Writing.
-This HiSET® is offered as a computer-based exam completed in an ICCB-authorized testing center, a paper/pencil examination completed in an ICCB-authorized testing center, and an online-proctored exam ("Exam at Home").
+This HiSET® is offered as a computer-based exam completed in an ICCB-authorized testing center, a paper/pencil examination completed in an ICCB-authorized testing center, and an online-proctored examination.